The Compost Protocol

 2. Claim ownership of the note

-3. the note converts to permanent storage
+3. The note converts to permanent storage

 4. URL changes from /t/{nano_id} to /{username}/{slug}

-the Composting Process
+The Composting Process

 When a note composts: